soma1007/Basic-Bank-Mangement-system/README.md

 # Basic-bank-mangement-system
+ Basic Bank Management System
+A web application used to tranfer virtual money between multiple users and also record the banking transactions/ activities.

-This is Basic bank management system.The website has the following specification -  A dummy data for upto 10 customers Customers table with basic fields such as name, email, current balance etc. Transaction status Transfer table/ Transfer History which records all the transactions
+The website has the following specification :-
+A dummy data for upto 10 customers Customers table with basic fields such as name, email, current balance etc. Transaction status Transfer table/ Transfer History which records all the transactions